syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/01_Tests/README.md

     Linking also could work with our {% include markdown_link id='doc-own-tools' title='markdown_link liquid include' withTooltip='yes' %}.<br>
     One more [[destination|adm-about-glossary#bom]] id=adm-about-glossary#bom override test from subtutle.<br>
     Macros test ${HOST}).
+# this can be tested as well, but do not send to tha final version
 search: false
 ---